The Best Video On Demand (VOD) Streaming Services in 2020

 Other series coming to Peacock are Rutherford Falls with Ed Helms, Dr. Death with Jamie Dornan, Alec Baldwin, and Christian Slater, and behind-the-scenes docuseries about Saturday Night Live.

-NBCUniversal’s Peacock which will launch next year will become the exclusive home of The Office (2021) and Parks and Recreation (October 2020).
+NBCUniversal’s Peacock which will launch next year will become the exclusive home of The Office (2021) and Parks and Recreation (October 2020), Law & Order, and Two and a Half Men.
 Many shows that stream on Hulu, will also stream on Peacock like 30 Rock, Friday Night Lights, Fraiser, Cheers, House, and Keeping Up with the Kardashians.

 Peacock will likely eventually become the home of films released by Universal, Focus Features, and DreamWorks Animation.